 Contractor: The Haskett Company of Jacksonville

 Description: The building faces northwest and is a three story dark red colored brick, concrete and glass structure.
-The building is located on spacious landscaped grounds with a pond along the west side.
+The building is located on the south side of Yulee on spacious landscaped grounds with a pond along the west side.
 The two wings are organized around a three story atrium lobby and a monumental stairway which connects all three floors.
 The two wings define a multi level plaza which is highlighted by a 130 foot high clock tower.
 The brick façade is clad with precast trim embellishments for the entry pavilion, cornices, trim and the two story Tuscan classical colonnade.
 The building is named as the Robert Foster Justice Center.

 E – Atlantic Ocean